-MW: In our book, 2038, we talk about many of today’s emerging technology and its impact on the future.
+MW: In our book, 2038, we talk about many of today’s emerging technologies and their impact on the future.
 What technologies do you see today that will impact the future of port and terminal operations?

 I think increasing focus on the environment and emissions reduction will also drive that technological advancement.
 So, whatever pressures there are on the industry and the world at large, we’ll have to rely on the future iterations of what we currently have to get us there.